stonybrook-lin539/main/source/main/04_universals/05_pcc.md

 Monotonicity, then, does not tell the whole story; for each domain there are additional factors to take into consideration.
 But monotonicity is sufficient to carve out a broad range of options that need to be whittled down a bit by additional restrictions.
 It is truly remarkable how much linguistic work can be done by such a simple mathematical concept.

+## Recap

+- Person Case Constraints (PCCs) are restrictions on combinations of direct object and indirect object clitics.
+- Even though PCCs look very odd at first glance, they are found across many languages and hence should have a natural explanation.
+- The attested PCCs are monotonic functions from a specific person-person hierarchy into $\mathbf{2}$, which is the set $\setof{\mathrm{T(rue)}, \mathrm{F{alse}}}$ with the order $F < T$.
+- The person-person hierarchy is constructed pointwise from the default person hierarchy and its inverse.